dunnx296/AngryBirdsMachineLearning2020/README.md

     - otherwise all agents will start at trial 0 and play through all trials
 - --agent-name [agent name]: the agent to be run in this GPI
 - --config-path [path to config.xml]: the path to the config.xml, default the same directory as game_playing_interface.jar
-- --agent-start-port [start port of SB]: the port of the first SB instance, it will increase by 1 afterwards.
+- --game-start-port [start port of SB]: the port of the first SB instance, it will increase by 1 afterwards.
 Default 9001
+- --agent-port [port for the agent to connect]: the port that the game playing interface opens for agent connection.
+Default 2004
 - --informed-only: only run agents on the trials trials that inform the novelty appearance
 - --uninformed-only: only run agents on the trials trials that do not inform the novelty appearance
 - --generate-config: generate a new config.xml for each agent in the current run.
 The configMeta.xml should be placed in